Noncommutative Bennett and Rosenthal inequalities: Noncommutative Bennett inequality

-In particular, for $f=1_{[t,\8)}$, we have the exponential Chebyshev inequality
+In particular, for $f=1_{[t,\infty)}$, we have the exponential Chebyshev inequality

-Our proof of Bennett's inequality relies on the well-known Golden--Thompson inequality.
+Our proof of Bennett's inequality relies on the well-known Golden-- Thompson inequality.
 For the usual trace on $B(H)$ we may refer to Simon's book \cite{Si}.
-The fully general case is due to Araki \cite{Ar}.
-A transparent proof for semifinite von Neumann algebras can be found in Ruskai's paper \cite[Theorem 4]{Ru}.

-\begin{lemma}[Golden--Thompson inequality] Suppose that $a,b$ are self-adjoint operators, bounded above and that $a+b$ are essentially self-adjoint(i.e., the closure of $a+b$ is self-adjoint).
-Then Furthermore, if $\tau(e^a)<\infty$ or $\tau(e^b)<\infty$, then
+The fully general case is due to Araki \cite {Ar}.
+A transparent proof for semifinite von Neumann algebras can be found in Ruskai's paper (\cite{Ru},~Theorem~4). \begin{lemma}[(Golden--Thompson inequality)] Suppose that $a,b$ are self-adjoint operators, bounded above and that $a+b$ are essentially self-adjoint (i.e., the closure of $a+b$ is self-adjoint).
+Then